 A catamaran cruise is the best way to explore the Aegean Sea and discover the hidden gems of Santorini.
 Take a catamaran to the secluded beaches and explore Santorini from a different perspective.

-Here is a link to the catamaran cruise booking system .
-Also included is a lunch/dinner and wine tasting of local cuisine.
+☞ Here is a link to the catamaran cruise booking system.
+It also includes lunch or dinner and wine, where you can taste the local cuisine.
 A minibus will pick you up at the hotel and take you back after the cruise.

 Or enjoy kayaking which will take you to the most beautiful beaches and caves.
 If you’re attracted to the underwater world, when diving you’ll discover volcanic formations beneath the sea’s surface.